 - Provide an alternative to video-only and audio-only content

-- Don’t use presentation that relies solely on color
+- Don’t use a presentation that relies solely on the color

 - Don’t play audio automatically